 CHICAGO – Today the Chicago City Council approved Timothy “Timmy” Knudsen as Chairman of the Zoning Board of Appeals (ZBA), after an appointment hearing on October 6th, 2020, by the Committee on Zoning, Landmarks and Building Standards.

-Appointed by Mayor Lori E. Lightfoot after Chairman Farzin Parang stepped down in September, Knudsen, a partner at Croke Fairchild Morgan & Beres, has served as an alternate ZBA board member since September 2019.
+Appointed by Mayor Lori E. Lightfoot after Chairman Farzin Parang stepped down in September, Knudsen, a partner at Croke Fairchild Duarte & Beres, has served as an alternate ZBA board member since September 2019.

 “In just a few years, Timmy has developed an impressive professional portfolio that truly showcases his dedication to law, equity and civic engagement—values that are at the foundation of good governance,” said Mayor Lightfoot.
 “With his immense amount of experience and enthusiasm, I am confident Timmy will bring about positive, long-lasting change to ZBA.
 I am excited to formally welcome Timmy to the team and look forward to working closely with him in the future.”

 As a trusted advisor to his clients, Knudsen plans to apply his law experience and passion for the City to the position.
 And at 30 years old, he also hopes to encourage his peers to find ways for civic engagement.